The Handmaid's Tale: Wives and daughters

+Handmaids

 The bonnets that handmaids wear are modelled on Old Dutch Cleanser's faceless mascot, which Atwood in childhood found frightening.

-Fertile women whose social function is to bear children for infertile wives.
-Handmaids dress in ankle-length red dresses, white caps, and heavy boots.
-In summer, they change into lighter-weight (but still ankle-length) dresses and slatted shoes.
-When in public, in winter, they wear ankle-length red cloaks, red gloves, and heavy white bonnets, which they call "wings".
-The sides of the bonnets stick out like wings, blocking their peripheral vision and shielding their faces from view.
+Handmaids are fertile women whose social function is to bear children for infertile wives.
+Handmaids dress in ankle-length red dresses and white headgear.
+In public they wear heavy bonnets that block their peripheral vision and shield their faces from view.
 Handmaids are women of proven fertility who have broken the law.
-The law includes both gender crimes, such as lesbianism, and religious crimes, such as adultery (redefined to include sexual relationships with divorced partners since divorce is no longer legal).
-The Republic of Gilead justifies the use of the Handmaids for procreation by referring to two biblical stories: Genesis 30:1–13 and Genesis 16:1–4.
-In the first story, Jacob's infertile wife Rachel offers up her handmaid Bilhah to be a surrogate mother on her behalf, and then her sister Leah does the same with her own handmaid Zilpah (even though Leah has already given Jacob many sons).
-In the other story, which appears earlier in Genesis but is cited less frequently, Abraham has sex with his wife's handmaid, Hagar.
+The law includes both gender crimes, such as lesbianism, and religious crimes, such as adultery (retroactively defined to include sexual relationships with divorcés).
 Handmaids are assigned to Commanders and live in their houses.
 When unassigned, they live at training centres.
 Handmaids who successfully bear children continue to live at their Commander's house until their children are weaned, at which point they are sent to a new assignment with a new Commander.
 Those who produce children will never be declared "unwomen" or sent to the Colonies, even if they never have another baby.
+The division of labour among the women generates some resentment.
+Marthas, Wives and Econowives perceive Handmaids as promiscuous and are taught to scorn them.
+Offred mourns that the women of the various groups have lost their ability to empathize with each other.